ayufan/camera-streamer/README.md

 and well supported as [awesome ustreamer](https://github.com/pikvm/ustreamer).
 This project was inspired by mentioned ustreamer.

+## Requirements

+1. Debian Bullseye, with at least 5.15 kernel
+1. Best: Raspberry PI for hardware acceleration

 ## Install

 1. [Use precompiled debian package](https://github.com/ayufan/camera-streamer/releases/latest) (recommended)